rajeev-kl/DungenGuardian/README.md

    pipenv run python main.py your_scenarios.json
    ```

+## Copilot Chat Workflow
+- After running a batch scenario, the output is automatically copied to your clipboard (Linux/xclip required).
+- Paste the output into Copilot Chat in VS Code for LLM-style reasoning and analysis.
+- If clipboard copy fails, manually copy the output from the terminal.

 ## Requirements Satisfied
 - Multi-layered agent (Cognitive, Planning, Execution)
 - Symbolic planning (GOAP) and LLM-style reasoning